Maple Leaf (train): History

 An Amtrak crew operates the train in the United States, while a Via Rail crew operates the train in Canada.
 The crew change takes place in Niagara Falls, Ontario.
 Because of this need for a crew exchange, the Maple Leaf was led by some of the last EMD F40PH locomotives in Amtrak revenue service.
-While most Amtrak routes outside the Northeast Corridor had switched to the GE Genesis by 2000, it had not been added to the Maple Leaf owing to the Via Rail crews' unfamiliarity with the unit.
+While most Amtrak routes outside the Northeast Corridor had switched to the GE Genesis by 2000, it had not been added to the Maple Leaf, owing to the Via Rail crews' unfamiliarity with the unit.
 The Maple Leaf retained the F40PH until Via received its own Genesis locomotives in 2002.

-The Maple Leaf is one of four New York Amtrak routes that are primarily state-funded with the others being the Adirondack, Empire Service, and Ethan Allen Express.
+The Maple Leaf is one of four New York Amtrak routes that are primarily state-funded, with the others being the Adirondack, Empire Service, and Ethan Allen Express.
 Primary funding for these routes is from the New York State Department of Transportation rather than federal funding.

 In 2013, the Maple Leaf was the target of a failed terror plot involving an attempt by two men, both permanent residents of Canada, who sought to derail the train as it crossed a bridge over the Twenty Mile Creek near Jordan, Ontario.
 The two men were allegedly affiliates of an Al-Qaeda group operating out of Iran.

 In March 2020, the Maple Leaf was truncated to Niagara Falls, New York after all non-essential travel across the Canada–United States border was banned in response to the ongoing COVID-19 pandemic.
 Via did not provide alternate service on the Canadian side of the border.
 International service resumed on June 27, 2022.
-The and Maple Leaf was combined between New York and Albany–Rensselaer beginning November 10, 2024, due to construction work in the East River Tunnels limiting capacity at Penn Station.
+The and Maple Leaf were combined between New York and Albany–Rensselaer beginning November 10, 2024, due to construction work in the East River Tunnels limiting capacity at Penn Station.
 This was reversed effective December 2, 2024, through at least March 2025.